prior-technology/SymbolicTransformer/README.md

 ```

-# Get Started
+# Plans

-In the repo folder press `]` to enter REPL mode then use `activate .` to load the package.
+I'm aiming to see the flow through using Transformers.jl with Pythia/GPTNeo-X models.
+Later it should be possible to abstract out the logic which doesn't directly depend on a specific implementation.

 [![Build Status](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml?query=branch%3Amain)